booch/presentations/HTTP_Exploration/slides.md

 ???

-TUI = Text-based User Interface, basically a GUI in the terminal
+* TUI = Text-based User Interface
+    * Basically a GUI in the terminal

 ---